dariogf/use_case_diagram/README.md

 You can also use it with pipes:

-use_case ej1.txt | dot -Tpdf -o ej1.pdf ej1.dot
+use_case_diagram ej1.txt | dot -Tpdf -o ej1.pdf ej1.dot

 ## Contributing